Yahoo-Mike/recovery_device_lenovo_X605F/README.md

 # TWRP device tree for Lenovo Smart Tab M10 wifi (TB-X605F)

 ## Release info
 This is an unoffical build.
-It is does not unencrypt /data.
 Install at your own risk.

-Build with TWRP for Android 9.0.
+For more information, see the [XDA Developer's thread](https://forum.xda-developers.com/thinkpad-tablet/development/recovery-twrp-3-3-x-lenovo-smart-tab-m10-t4005859) .

 ### About Device